 Reasons Your Budget Isn’t Working-You aren’t being realistic with your expenses:

 Among the very numerous reasons that budgets fail are because people only are not realistic when they are making a plan for their money.
 Here is what happens most often.
 Suppose I start tracking my expenses and realize my spouse and I’ve been spending $750 a month eating out.
 I panic, and start budgeting $50 a month to eating out.
-Do you see the problem here? .
+Do you see the problem here?
 For a couple who spend a great deal of cash on eating out, cutting virtually it all at once just isn’t realistic.
-Another area I see in people makes it unrealistic spending budget is with regards to grocery stores.
+Another area I see in people that makes it unrealistic to spend budget is with regards to grocery stores.

-People attempt to drastically cut their grocery spending, but spending budget too small.
-And after that they wind up not having the ability to stick to it.
+People attempt to drastically cut their grocery spending, but the spending budget too small.
+And after that, they wind up not having the ability to stick to it.
 Rather than planning your spending budget around what you wish you spent, begin by planning it around what you actually spend.
 Then you can slowly start cutting back in the areas you want to.

 Reasons Your Budget Isn’t Working-You aren’t budgeting for fun money:

 If you are not leaving room for fun in your spending budget, you are going to have a really difficult time sticking to it.
 I know plenty of personal finance experts who push individuals to cut back in all areas possible.
 Particularly when you are paying off debt.

 However, time and time again, I talk to customers and prospective clients who’ve tried that kind of budgeting and burned out.
 Leaving some room for fun money on your spending budget will assist to make certain the procedure isn’t a gloomy one for you and will make budgeting much more sustainable in the long run.